This document shall be adopted and may be amended when:

 A. Accepted by a majority vote of those students who vote in a referendum.

-B. Accepted by a majority vote of the combined faculties of the College who vote in a referendum.
+B. Accepted by a majority vote of the combined faculties of the university who vote in a referendum.

-C. Accepted by a majority vote of the administration of the College who vote in a referendum.
+C. Accepted by a majority vote of the administration of the university who vote in a referendum.

-D. Approved by the President of the College and the Board of Visitors.
+D. Approved by the President of the university and the Board of Visitors.
 Nothing in this document shall affect the powers of the Board of Visitors as provided by law.

 On September 24, 1974, President Graves issued a clarifying statement concerning the interpreting mechanism for the Statement of Rights and Responsibilities, and his memorandum of that date is an addendum to that Statement:

 "The President of the College, by virtue of his responsibility to implement and administer the policies established by the Board of Visitors, is responsible for implementing the Statement of Rights and Responsibilities.